ahmedgfathy/whats/PROPERTY_COUNT_FIX.md

-# Property Count Fix - Issue Resolution
+# Property Count Fix - Issue Resolution ✅ COMPLETED

 ## Problem Description
 The dashboard was showing a fixed total of 1000 properties even after importing more messages (e.g., importing 1611 messages but total remaining 1000).
 This was preventing users from seeing the actual count of imported data.